Comprehensive Review of Lenovo ThinkPad X390 Graphics

 Thunderbolt 3 and eGPUs

-One way to enhance the graphics performance of the Lenovo ThinkPad X390 is by using an external GPU (eGPU) via its Thunderbolt 3 port. eGPUs house dedicated graphics cards and connect to the laptop, significantly boosting graphical performance.
-This setup allows users to enjoy the portability of the X390 while having the option to dock and use powerful graphics for gaming or intensive creative work.
+The graphics power of the Lenovo ThinkPad X390 can be improved considerably by utilizing an external GPU (eGPU) through its Thunderbolt 3 port. eGPUs are external boxes that contain the laptop’s dedicated graphics card, thus, making a remarkable gain in graphical performance.
+The users will be able to take advantage of the portability of the X390 while at the same time being able to dock and use the graphics power for gaming or intensive creative work.

 Intel Iris Plus and Xe Graphics

-Future iterations of the ThinkPad X series might feature more advanced integrated graphics like Intel Iris Plus or Intel Xe.
-These newer integrated GPUs offer better performance, potentially closing the gap between integrated and lower-end dedicated graphics cards.
+The newer models of ThinkPad X series might come with integrated graphics that are more advanced than the current ones, such as Intel Iris Plus or Intel Xe.
+These modern integrated GPUs are better in terms of performance, and so, might almost equal the performance of integrated and lower-end dedicated graphics cards.

 Software Optimization